monarc-project/stats-service/docs/installation.rst

 Daemon
 ~~~~~~

-In the case you have installed Stats Service from sources.
+In the case you have installed Stats Service from sources,

-Create a file ``/etc/systemd/system/statsservice.service`` with the following contents:
+create a file ``/etc/systemd/system/statsservice.service`` with the following contents:

 .. code-block:: ini